Single-Family home GALENA: Crystalline stone volumes with fluid spatial continuity and a strong connection to the landscape

 Living in dialogue with the landscape

-Single-Family Residence | Location: quiet, sun-oriented residential setting with optimal southwest exposure Livingfloor area: 356 m² | Volume: 1,925 m³ | Rooms: 7.5 rooms | Construction: Masonry construction
+Single-Family house | Location: Sunny residential setting with a spacious garden and evening sun | Livingfloor area: 356 m² | Volume: 1,925 m³ | Rooms: 7.5 rooms | Construction: Masonry construction

 The name Galena refers to two defining design principles: the crystalline articulation of the floor plans and the stone materialization of the façade.
 The project originated from the client’s aspiration to create a residence that seamlessly interweaves living with the natural surroundings.
 The building volume evolves from rotated, interlocking cubic forms, whose displacement generates a sequence of niches, atria, and sheltered outdoor spaces.
 In this way, interior and exterior realms interpenetrate, establishing a rich spatial dialogue with the surrounding landscape.